CamCove-Crichton/Whiskey-d_Away/README.md

 - Spacing issues with the cards as you go between small to larger displays, needs to be looked at
 - After readjusting the way the lists are iterated through for the max attendees, it seems there is a bug when the items are in the basket, it seems to have the same number of attendees on every line item, which is not correct, and the more items you add to the baset the numbers list begins to duplicate, but I have not found a solution to this yet unfortunately.
 - I have noticed there is a slight difference in the background colour of the date of birth fields when it comes to the booking form and the urser profile, which will need to be looked at, at a later stage
-- I found there is an issue that the cursor displays and the colour changes when you hover over the discount banner, but I cannto seem to figure out why.
+- I found there is an issue that the cursor displays and the colour changes when you hover over the discount banner, but I cannot seem to figure out why.
 I have searched my css file and do not know what class is causing this, as the classes assigned to it, do not have this attribute to it

 ## Credits